noaa-akro/.github/profile/README.md

 ## Co-Pilot

 **While Co-Pilot is enabled in GitHub (free tier) it is not available for general use.
-Authorized users for the generative AI Pilot: Jason Gasper, Phil Ganz, Craig Millard**
+Authorized users for the generative AI Pilot: Jason Gasper and Phil Ganz**

 [DOC Interim Policy of Use of Generative AI](https://drive.google.com/file/d/1Td8IL-cnGq0M-ul4GSz3aGh-ZdpDQFzH/view)